MacPherson v. Buick Motor Co.

 MacPherson v.
 Buick Motor Co., 217 N.Y.
 382, 111 N.E.
 1050 (1916) is a famous New York Court of Appeals opinion by Judge Benjamin N. Cardozo that removed the requirement of privity of contract for duty in negligence actions.

 Facts

-The plaintiff, Donald C. MacPherson, a stonecutter, was injured when one of the wooden wheels of his 1909 Buick Runabout collapsed.
-The defendant, Buick Motor Company, had manufactured the vehicle but not the wheel, which had been manufactured by another party but installed by defendant.
+The plaintiff, Donald C. MacPherson, a stonecutter, was injured when one of the wooden wheels of his 1910 Buick Runabout collapsed.
+The defendant, Buick Motor Company, had manufactured the vehicle but not the wheel, which had been manufactured by another party but installed by the defendant.
 It was conceded that the defective wheel could have been discovered upon inspection.
 The defendant denied liability because the plaintiff had purchased the automobile from a dealer, rather than directly from the defendant.

 Judgment

 In the earlier precedent, duty had been imposed on defendants by voluntary contract via privity as in an English case, Winterbottom v.
 Wright, which is the precursor rule for product liability.
 The portion of the MacPherson opinion in which Cardozo demolished the privity bar to recovery is as follows:

 If the nature of a thing is such that it is reasonably certain to place life and limb in peril when negligently made, it is then a thing of danger.
 Its nature gives warning of the consequence to be expected.
 If to the element of danger there is added knowledge that the thing will be used by persons other than the purchaser, and used without new tests, then, irrespective of contract, the manufacturer of this thing of danger is under a duty to make it carefully.
 That is as far as we need to go for the decision of this case....
 If he is negligent, where danger is to be foreseen, a liability will follow.